HTV04/mmlc-dac-extractor/README.md

 # MMLC-NES-ROM-Extractor (v1.2)
 Extracts Mega Man 1-6 NES ROMs from the Mega Man Legacy Collection (Windows).
+- Rockman 1-6 ROMs can also be extracted.

 Based on anpage's script: https://gist.github.com/anpage/b895a34efb0bf1e4a9a4f52228067fa8